MP Estate Planning UK

 Effective estate planning offers numerous benefits, including:

-• Ensuring that your wishes are respected regarding the distribution of your assets
+• Ensuring your wishes are respected regarding the distribution of your assets

-To illustrate the importance of estate planning, consider the following example:
+To illustrate the importance of estate planning, consider the following comparison:

 Estate Planning StrategyBenefits

-Making Gifts During Your LifetimeReduces the value of your estate and potentially lowers inheritance tax
+Making Gifts During Your LifetimeReduces the value of your estate and can start the 7-year clock for IHT purposes

 Gifting Money: An Overview